Calculation of the Equilibrium State

-Consider the following reactions, which is an important atmospheric reaction.
+Consider the following reaction, which is an important atmospheric reaction.

 O2 (g) + 2 SO2 (g) 2 SO3 (g)

 Suppose the system initially contains only oxygen and sulfur dioxide.
 As the reaction progresses, sulfur trioxide is formed and oxygen and sulfur dioxide are consumed.
-The pressure of the system is the sum of the partial pressures of the components of the gas, and each of these partial pressures differs from the initial values.
+The pressure of the system is the sum of the partial pressures of the components of the gas.
+At equilibrium, each of these partial pressures differs from the initial values.

 P = PO2 + PSO2 + PSO3

 A useful concept for this purpose is the extent of reaction, which will be given the symbol x for this experiment.
-In reality the reaction occurs on the molecular scale, with individual molecules of oxygen, sulfur dioxide, and sulfur trioxide being involved.
-Chemists prefer to think in terms of moles of material, however.
-Each unit of x (the extent of reaction) corresponds to the number of molecules of each reactant and product indicated by the respective stoichiometric coefficients.
+Each unit of x corresponds to the number of molecules of each reactant and product indicated by the respective stoichiometric coefficients.
 Thus when x = 1, one mole of oxygen and two moles of sulfur dioxide have been consumed and two moles of sulfur trioxide have been formed.
+When x = 0.1, 0.1 mole of oxygen and 0.2 mole of sulfur dioxide have been consumed and 0.2 mole of sulfur trioxide have been formed.
 The sense of the change can be reversed.
 When x = -1, one mole of oxygen and two moles of sulfur dioxide have been formed and two moles of sulfur trioxide have been consumed.

-The extent of reaction allows the change in amount of one species to be related to the change in the amount of a different species.
-The most straightforward way to illustrate this relationship is through the use of a table such as that shown below.
+The extent of reaction allows the change in amount of one reactant or product to be related to the change in the amount of a different reactant or product.
+One way to illustrate this relationship is through the use of a table such as that shown below.

 Strictly speaking, the table should be constructed in terms of moles of each species.
 The equilibrium expression, however, requires partial pressures or molar concentrations.
 So long as each species exists in the same phase (and thus the volume is the same for each species), the moles can be replaces by partial pressure or molar concentration.
 In this example the extent of reaction is expressed in terms of partial pressure.

-Will this strategy for determining KP from P work for the reaction shown below?
+- Will this strategy for determining KP from P work for the reaction shown below?
+Explain.